 This is what your prep station will look like.

-Scoop out some sugar/butter/cinnamon mix and spread on the bread. (a fork is the best way to spread).
+Scoop out some sugar/butter/cinnamon mix and spread on the bread.
+(A fork is the best way to spread this cinnamon sugar mixture).

 Roll it up the stuffed french toast.